MomenMushtaha/MessageAI/PROJECT_RENAME.md

 ## Next Steps

-When you run the app on a simulator or device, it will now show as **"MessageAI"** on the home screen instead of "whatsapp-clone".
+When you run the app on a simulator or device, it will show as **"MessageAI"** on the home screen.

 ### Optional: Rename Firebase Configuration